 Query: A residential property I purchased in 2012 was sold at no capital gain.
 Currently, I am on a pension.
 Can I claim this sale as an income tax deduction?

-Solution: In order to file an income tax return, it is necessary to disclose all sources of income, regardless of the amount, otherwise the income tax department may raise a question or make adjustments due to mismatches.
+Solution: To file an income tax return, it is necessary to disclose all sources of income, regardless of the amount, otherwise the income tax department may raise a question or make adjustments due to mismatches.
 In the case of a sale of property, you must disclose the sale consideration, acquisition costs, and capital gains.

 Query: I filed my income tax return (ITR) in July 2022 but neither has it been processed till now, nor have I received any intimation from the income tax department.
 What should I do?